 As a student of the MA in History, you will develop many aptitudes attractive to employers.
 These include independence of thought; the capacity to marshal, evaluate and communicate complex ideas and information; robust research and analytical skills; reflective writing, presentation and project management skills.

 The MA in History is highly versatile and our graduates progress to a variety of careers in sectors such as education, university and arts administration, business, consultancy, the civil service, the heritage sector, journalism, media and publishing.
 Some advance to doctoral research.

-For admission to the MSc in History, successful applicants will have -
+For admission to the MA in History, successful applicants will have -

 - A degree at the level of an Irish or UK Honours undergraduate degree (H2.2 or above) or equivalent, in History or a cognate subject.